Half of all knowledge work happens outside the office

 Why does my Zoom keep freezing?
 Teams audio cut out? connection keep dropping?
 WiFi keep disconnecting?
 VPN slow everything down? video call keep buffering? network say "unstable"?

-Network Weather finds the culprit—your computer, WiFi, router, ISP, VPN, or the service itself—then tells you exactly how to fix it.
+Network Weather finds the culprit, then tells you exactly how to fix it.
+Built for remote, hybrid, and road-warrior employees who need their network to just work.
 No IT degree required.

 We've all been there